sifi727/TripCo/team/sprint5.md

 #### What we need to work on

 We were able to meet our goals this sprint.
 We could improve development time distribution so tasks are completed evenly throughout the sprint instead of mostly in the second half.
+We also feel that we need to increase the amount of code coverage we have to ensure the quality of our product.

 #### What we will change next sprint